 - Helps children improve resilience, mood, and self-regulation skills

-- Six months of yoga, including meditation, asanas, and pranayama (breathing exercises), have shown to reduce body weight, improve endocrine functions and memory
+- Six months of yoga, including meditation, asanas, and pranayama (meditative breathing exercises), have shown to reduce body weight, improve endocrineiXThe system of glands that secrete hormones directly into the blood functions and memory

 1. Bridge Pose (Setu Bandha Sarvangasana)

-This rejuvenating backbend gives a great stretch to the spine and thighs.
+This rejuvenating backbend gives a good stretch to the spine and thighs.